dracodoc/mischelper/README.md

 _2017.01.19  Added a simple timing menu which is just one time run microbenchmark_

 _2017.01.19  I just found the function `readClipboard` only works in windows.
-So some of the functions will not work in Mac if clipboard was used.
+So some of the clipboard related functions will not work in Mac.
 Will check if there is a generic apporach to solve this._

 ## Installation
 To install: